Freeform Grid Component

 6. Under 'Add Row' Button, in the Button Label Text field, enter Add Number.

-8. Under Validation, in the Invalid Error field, enter Please add at least one phone number.
+8. In the Invalid Error field, enter Please add at least one phone number.

 Configure the Phone Number Component